infobloxopen/db-controller/docs/index.md

 This could be an issue in how we manage lifecycle, see [kubernetes](https://github.com/kubernetes/kubernetes/issues/65200) and [crossplane](https://github.com/crossplane/provider-gcp/issues/99) references.

-Given the Crossplane experience we will retain the FragmentKey allocation CloudDatabase cluster resource so that it can be shared.
-The deletion of ClaimDatabase will remove the CloudDatabase directly allocated directly by its claim, similar behavior to Crossplane composite behavior

 We need some more research PoC to figure out if we can use